 If you're asking for money for your new initiative, then, don't tell them how much you need the money but how much they need the initiative.
 Give them a reason to act.
 Emphasize that your initiative will provide security by growing business.
 Emphasize that it will increase job opportunities.
 Emphasize that it will fill a demonstrated need.
 These are all reasons to act, and weaving such reasons into your closing helps listeners identify how a positive response will be to their benefit.

-If it's possible, use your very last words to circle back to the opening of your presentation, back to the grabber with which you began your talk (see how to open a presentation).
+If it's possible, use your very last words to circle back to the opening of your presentation, back to the grabber with which you began your talk.
 Doing so will help listeners place those introductory words in the context of all you have just said.
 But it will also provide them a sense of closure, an ending to the story of your presentation.
 Best of all, it supplies you with a graceful exit, the kind that Muriel Humphrey was perhaps suggesting more speakers should make.